 The Open University’s web presence consists of several million individual pages across numerous websites.
 We want as many people as possible to be able to use our websites, and accessibility is an essential part of our mission.
 To adapt the content to your needs or preferences you should be able to:

 We strive to exceed current accessibility standards.
 However, we know some elements of Open University websites are not fully accessible:

 If you find that a certain section of our website is not accessible and you can’t get access to the information that you need please use this form to request support and we will ensure that you are provided with the information you require.
-You will need to provide your contact details and PI if you are a student so we can get back to you.
-You should expect to hear back from us within 20 working days.
+You will need to provide your contact details and Personal Identifier if you are a student so we can get back to you.
+You should expect to hear back from us within 5 working days.

 In addition, some module materials are available in different formats and can be downloaded from module websites.
 Students can contact their Student Support Team for advice.

 If you are a student, or someone who has had contact with the University before, and have a complaint about the accessibility of our websites, you should raise a complaint via the complaints and appeals process.

-If you are neither a student, nor someone who has had contact with the University before and have a complaint about the accessibility of our website, you should go directly to The EASS.
+If you are neither a student, nor someone who has had contact with the University before and have a complaint about the accessibility of our website, you should go directly to the EASS.

 The Open University is committed to making its websites accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-Current web technology is not capable of ensuring the accessibility of specialised notations (e.g. mathematics, chemistry, physics, music, phonetics etc).
+Current web technology is not capable of ensuring the accessibility of specialised notations (e.g. mathematics, chemistry, physics, music, phonetics etc.).
 We are monitoring developments in these areas and will improve our services as the technology matures.